Not Every Kardashian Able to Read Caitlyn Jenner’s Book Did

 Scene 11:

-To continue her Caitlyn Jenner dis tour, Kim scoots her li’l self down the road to Kris Jenner’s home.
+To continue her Caitlyn Jenner diss tour, Kim scoots her lil’ self down the road to Kris Jenner’s home.
 Kris is in her office, and before Kim can talk about Cait, they make a quick FaceTime call to Khloé Kardashian and her boyfriend, Tristan Thompson.
 It’s Tristan’s 26th birthday, so of course Kim and Kris serenade him with the full rendition of “Happy Birthday.”
 Kim, pop sensation and “Jam (Turn It Up)” icon, gives the song her all and even ends with a lengthy high note.

 After their celebration of Tristan, Kim and Kris dive right into Caitlyn’s book.
 Kim starts by saying that there’s a way for Caitlyn to get her message and story across without being so negative, but instead she went the complete opposite route by slandering Kris and her kids.
 Kris, who has had time to sit with the information in the book a bit longer than Kim, is still not over some of the book’s accusations and revelations.
 Now that Kim knows what’s in the book, Kris can get more specific about what upset her.